 The death gratuity is payable to a surviving spouse.
 If there is no spouse, the gratuity is payable to the child or children of the deceased in equal shares.

-Burial and memorial benefits are also available to spouses.
+Burial and memorial benefits are also available to spouses, as well as other financial help for widows.
 The VA pays a burial allowance up to $2,000 if the veteran’s death is service-connected.
 If the service member is buried in a VA national cemetery, some or all of the cost of transporting the deceased may also be reimbursed.

 Dependency and Indemnity Compensation (DIC) is a monthly benefit paid to surviving spouses of some deceased veterans, including those who died while on active duty.
 The current base rate is $1,233 of 2016, with increases for each surviving child and in certain other instances.
 There also is a transitional benefit of $306 for children under 18.

 The Survivors’ (Death) Pension is a need-based benefit paid to a surviving spouse who has not remarried and whose income falls below a certain threshold.
 For example, a surviving spouse with no dependent children must have an annual income of less than $7,933 to qualify for the Death Pension.